anilzen/anilzen.github.io/content/post/2023/cross-entropy/index.md

 The famous equality that describes entropy is engraved in Boltzmann's [tombstone](https://en.wikipedia.org/wiki/Boltzmann%27s_entropy_formula#/media/File:Boltzmann_equation.JPG)[^8]
 $$ S = k \log W. \tag{1} \label{1} $$
 In this expression, $k$ is the Boltzmann constant, $W$ is the number of microstates corresponding to a particular macrostate of the system.
 To understand what $W$ represents, think of a system composed of many parts, say, tiny atoms.
 Our description of the system uses a few variables, such as heat and pressure.
 This macroscopic description is clearly underdetermined: there are gazillions of atomic configurations that result in a given value for heat and pressure.
-A macrostate consists of a collection of $W$ individual microstates that are macroscopically indistinguishable.
+A macrostate is a collection of $W$ individual microstates that are macroscopically indistinguishable.
 It's the number of equivalent ways the subsystems (atoms) can be arranged without changing the macroscopic state.